KingTayTay/electron-example/README.md

 # electron-example

-An example electron app using :typescript: Typescript and :package: Parcel
+An example electron app using :thumbsup: Typescript and :package: Parcel

 ## Starting for Development